 - Exclusivity – So, first of all, talking about exclusivity, it’s like making them a part of that in-crowd that has access to everything first.

 - Status – And then the status is also somewhat similar as it’s all about making people proud of what they are doing and feel unique one way or the other.

 - Savings – This one is pretty straightforward.
 Like, as saving money in terms of discounts that they find valuable.

 - Safety – And lastly comes safety.
 It is concerned with making people feel safe and confident about the decisions they make.
-Many B2B businesses do that by offering white papers and eBooks and providing valuable information through them, and because with that, you’re helping them, they feel confident.
+Many B2B businesses do that by offering white papers and eBooks and providing valuable information through them.
+With that, you’re helping them, and they feel confident.
 So offering this kind of safety is a really good incentive for someone to opt-in.

 But again, for those offers, the more personalized they are for a person, the more likely that person is going to convert there.
-And it would only make sense if your offer aligns with that person’s interests and needs or anything that they are currently looking for.
+And it would only make sense if your offer aligns with that person’s interests and needs.
+It should be related to anything that they are currently looking for.